silversass/Forest/README.md

 The map is randomly populated with predefined percentages in populate() method (0.5 = 50% of the forest area).

 # Time
-The simulation cycles by months (ticks).
+The simulation cycles by months (`tick`).
 12 ticks = a year.
 Events happen monthly/yearly.

 The simulation ends when month M is reached or there are no trees left in the forest.